AA-CubeSat-Team/soci_img/README.md

 Currently, \<Slot> must be between 0x00 and 0x04 inclusive, but this is not a hard limit as explained above.

 If successful, the response will be in the form of \<Response> \<Command> \<Slot>.
-Afterwards, a stream of data will be sent for every \<ACK> sent to the IMG system, as explained above in the "Get Thumbnail" command.
+Afterwards, a stream of data will be sent for every \<ACK> sent to the IMG system, as explained above in the [Get Thumbnail](#get-thumbnail) command.
 If failed, the response will be in the form of \<Response> \<Command> \<Slot> \<Error>, and will NOT be followed by a data stream.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ### Set Contrast